Finsfir/DAI-detector/README.md

 - eMCH - the edge of the micron clock hand
 - mmWS - mm clock face workzone
 - mmCH - mm clock hand

+## If you need trained YOLO model, you can take it from me